clarklindev/microservices-stephengrider-with-node-and-react/README.md

 ---
 ## section 19 - listening for events and handling concurrency issues (4hr13min)
 ### 385. Heads Up Regarding Some Mongoose TS Errors
+- in the tests:
+- error - `a Value of type 'typeof ObjectId' is not callable.
+Did you mean to include 'new'? error` is caused by mongoose library (v6) updates
+- fix: add `const orderId = new mongoose.Types.ObjectId().toHexString();`

 ### 386. Time for Listeners!
 ### 387. Reminder on Listeners
 ### 388. Blueprint for Listeners